danielfrentzel/danielfrentzel.github.io/about.md

 permalink: /about/
 ---

 Daniel is a graduate for Western State Colorado University with a Bachelor of Science in Computer Science, Bachelor of Science in Mathematics and a minor in Physics.
-He completed an internship with Rocket Software during the summer of 2017, but decided to decline their job offer.
+He completed an internship with Rocket Software during the summer of 2017, but decided to decline a full-time position with them.
 Daniel is currently seeking an entry level Software Development postition.

 ### More Information